pushState & replaceState Usage

 private currentPath: string;

-private listeners: Set<(path: string, state: any) => void>;
+private listeners = new Set<(path: string, state: unknown) => void>();

 constructor() {